Motivic Tambara Functors: Motivic Tambara functors of the first kind

 with $U \in \scr C$, $i$ an open immersion and $f'$ finite étale \cite[Théorèmes 8.8.2(ii) and 8.10.5(x), and Proposition 17.7.8(ii)]{EGAIV}.
 It follows that $V \in \scr C$, and $Y$ is a cofiltered limit (intersection) of open subschemes of $V$.
-Since $Y \to X$ is finite, $Y$ is semilocal, and so must be a semilocalization of $V$.
+Since $Y \to X$ is finite (so in particular closed and quasi-finite \cite[Tags 01WM and 02NU]{stacks-project}), $Y$ is semilocal, and so must be a semilocalization of $V$.
 This proves the first claim.

 Note that $T^1_{\scr C}(k) \to T^1_{\scr C^{sl}}(k)$ is full.
 Indeed if $M_1, M_2 \in T^1_{\scr C}(k)$ and $\alpha: U_1 M_1 \to U_1 M_2$ is a morphism of the underlying homotopy modules, compatible with the norms on semilocal schemes, then it is compatible with the norms on generic points, and hence it is compatible with all norms, by Lemma \ref{lemm:T1-gen-full} below.